 In the right pane, you will see Untrusted Font Blocking.
 Select Enabled and then choose Block untrusted fonts and log events from the drop-down menu.

 This security feature provides a global setting to prevent programs from loading untrusted fonts.
 Untrusted fonts are any font installed outside of the %windir%\Fonts directory.
 This feature can be configured to be in 3 modes: On, Off, and Audit.
 By default, it is Off and no fonts are blocked.
 If you aren’t quite ready to deploy this feature into your organization, you can run it in Audit mode to see if blocking untrusted fonts causes any usability or compatibility issues.

-NOTE: This policy setting could make your Icons & Fonts go missing in IE11.
+NOTE: This policy setting could make your Icons & Web Fonts go missing when you visit a webpage.

 How to view log of apps accessing untrusted fonts